 What is a Nurse Practitioner’s Salary?

-The rewards are great for those who are suited for it and can stick out all of the classroom time, however; nurse practitioners currently average a salary of $91,450 per year in the United States, and those that train in specialties that are in high demand average over $100,000 annually.
+The rewards are great for those nurses who can earn a master’s degree.
+Nurse practitioners currently average a salary of $91,450 per year in the United States and those with specialties that are in high demand average over $100,000 annually.
 Job prospects for nurses, in general, are also some of the best of any career field, with demand expected to rise up to 26% in the next eight years.